-Take a trip back in time with Corsican heritage – Maison Bonaparte in Ajaccio has Napoléonic displays of documents, furniture and weaponry, Musea di a Corsica in Corte is a splendid museum with important anthropology displays or join in on one of Corsica’s yearly festivals such as the Carnival of Corsica in Sartène or the Calvi Jazz Festival in summertime.
+Take a trip back in time with Corsican heritage.
+Maison Bonaparte in Ajaccio has Napoléonic displays of documents, furniture and weaponry.
+While Musea di a Corsica in Corte is a splendid museum with important anthropology displays.
+Or join in on one of Corsica’s yearly festivals such as the Carnival of Corsica in Sartène or the Calvi Jazz Festival in summertime.

 A Guide To Top Yacht Charter Destinations in Corsica

-Approaching Bonifacio by private yacht is incredibly evocative – hilltop fortifications and a citadel sit on the limestone clifftop.
-As one of the Mediterranean’s most dramatic settings, Bonifacio is popular in summer so we recommend contacting us to book your luxury yacht as far in advance as possible to ensure a berth in Bonifacio port.
+Approaching Bonifacio by private yacht is incredibly evocative.
+With hilltop fortifications and a citadel sit on the limestone clifftop for a spectacular welcome.
+As one of the Mediterranean’s most dramatic settings, Bonifacio is popular in summer.
+So we recommend contacting us to book your luxury yacht as far in advance as possible to ensure a berth in Bonifacio port.
 Spend the day swimming at Roccapina beach west of Bonifacio, or Cavello Island.

 With a historic Old Town and restaurant-lined Porto-Vecchio Marina, Porto-Vecchio is one of the most fashionable yacht charter stopovers in Corsica.
-A good location to access either the stunning beaches along the coastline or mountainous areas inland, don’t miss sitting at a cafeteria at Place de la République or spending a leisurely day at the beaches such as Santa Giulia or Palombaggia.
+A good location to access either the stunning beaches along the coastline or mountainous areas inland.
+Be sure not to miss sitting at a cafeteria at Place de la République or spending a leisurely day at the beaches such as Santa Giulia or Palombaggia.

 Calvi has excellent facilities for super yachts and exudes French Riviera-style with chic waterside restaurants on Quai Landry.
 Take the time to wander the narrow cobble stoned alleyways of the town and visit the dominating citadel.
-For day trips ashore, the village of Sant’ Antonino inland between Calvi and L’Ile Rousse is a pleasant perched village – we recommend a cool drink at ‘I Scalini’, a restaurant with amazing rooftop terrace with wide-reaching views over the countryside and coast.
+For day trips ashore, the village of Sant’ Antonino inland between Calvi and L’Ile Rousse is a pleasant perched village.
+We recommend a cool drink at ‘I Scalini’, a restaurant with an amazing rooftop terrace with wide-reaching views over the countryside and coast.

 Thriving Bastia is a commercial centre for Corsica and a popular starting point for Corsican yacht itineraries.
 Terra Vecchia, the old quarter of Bastia, has atmospheric cobblestoned alleyways and some ornate churches such as Église Saint-Jean-Baptiste.

-St-Florent is often regarded as Corsica’s version of France’s St Tropez with origins as a fishing village, town fortifications and pretty portside buildings.
-The town has plenty of superb caféterias around Place des Portes and the 12th-century Cathédrale de Nebbio with the mummified body of St-Florent is the second most visited building in Corsica.
+St-Florent is often regarded as Corsica’s version of France’s St Tropez.
+With origins as a fishing village, town fortifications and pretty portside buildings.
+The town has plenty of superb caféterias around Place des Portes.
+Also the 12th-century Cathédrale de Nebbio with the mummified body of St-Florent is the second most visited building in Corsica.

 Hiring a luxury yacht here is convenient and flexible because some of the beaches are accessible only by boat.
 Plage de Saleccia is considered one of the best beaches on Corsica!
 St-Florent is a great base for yacht charters to Cap Corse in the north and coming ashore for wine tasting in the renowned wine-producing village of Patrimonio.